elfrances/actFileTool/README.md

 ## Intro
 gpxFileTool is a simple tool for manipulating GPX and TCX files.
 While it is generic enough to work with any type of activity, it was developed mainly to process GPX files from *cycling* activities recorded by devices such as a Garmin Edge or Wahoo Elemnt bike computer, or by mobile apps such as Strava or RideWithGps.

-The GPS elevation data in these GPX files can be subject to significant errors, which result in incorrect values for the total elevation gain/loss of the ride, and in incorrect values for the grade level during a climb/descent segment of the ride.
+The GPS elevation data in these GPX files can be subject to significant errors, which result in incorrect values for the total elevation gain/loss of the ride, and in incorrect values for the grade level (slope) during a climb/descent segment of the ride.

 Having an incorrect value for the total elevation gain/loss simply skews one's own personal statistics.
-But the incorrect grade level is a problem when such GPX file is used to control a cycling "smart trainer".
+But the incorrect grade level is a problem when such GPX file is used to control an indoor cycling "smart trainer".
 The bogus elevation values can result in spikes in the grade level that make the feeling of the *virtual ride* unrealistic, and in extreme cases it can suddenly **lock up** the smart trainer.

 One of the design goals for the gpxFileTool is to allow the user to correct these errors, so that the virtual ride on the smart trainer is more realistic.